The following materials must be uploaded as separate .pdf documents in a single online session:

 Applications will be evaluated based on:

-Availability of the applicant’s U.S. research advisor to provide guidance during the problem formulation (early Spring) and implementation (during the summer) stages
+- Ability of the applicant’s U.S. research advisor to provide guidance (i.e. co-mentor) during the problem formulation and implementation stages.

 NOTE: Research plans that do not meet with US export control standards, as verified by the MSU Export Control Office, will not be funded.